apigovau/national-api-design-standards/sections/api-versioning.md

 When a newer API is available API Owners are **RECOMMENDED** to provide two headers in the response when old versions are used:

 - X-API-Deprecated - boolean field advising that this has been deprecated
-- X-API-Retire-Time - ISO8601 date advising when it will be deprecated
+- X-API-Retire-Time - ISO8601 date advising when it will be retired

 For example: